Storing data Docker volumes

 local omero-session-vol

-Could not access session dir: /home/omero/omero/sessions
+Could not access session dir: /home/omero/omero-folder/sessions

 The volume defaults to being owned by root.
 You can fix this by creating the mountpoint with the correct permissions in the Dockerfile